Peter17710/E-Commerce/README.md

 # E-Commerce Platform

 ## Overview
 This is a fully functional **E-Commerce platform** built with **Node.js**, **Express.js**, and **MongoDB**.
 It provides a robust backend API for managing users, products, orders, carts, payments, and more.
 The platform is designed to handle essential e-commerce functionalities such as user authentication, product management, order processing, and payment integration.
+Containerized with Docker and enhanced with Redis for caching and session management.

 ---